Shunling/Insight_HealthDataScience/Projects/P3/README.md

 ### Motivation
 #### Consulting project for Curacel Systems

 False claim is a universal problem for all insurance companies, with health insurance dominants the market ([Healthcare Fraud Abuse review](https://github.com/Shunling/CapstoneProjects/blob/master/NaturalLanguageProcessingGPCR/DataCollection.ipynb)).
-This project is to demonstrate a prof of concept solution to Building AI for vetting medical insurance claims.
+This project is to demonstrate a proof of concept solution to Build AI for vetting medical insurance claims.

 ### Jupyter notebooks